wWeEnNsS/Ping-Pong/readme.md

-# Learn Git And GitHub and I work for game is Ping-Pong
+# Ping-Pong on C

-Git
+My First game is console ping-pong on C